 Last but not least, remember that you cannot apply directly for a grant as an individual.
 Applications must be made by schools!

-Obviously, this article cannot cover all the details of the registration and application process.
+This article cannot cover all the details of the registration and application process.
 However, if you follow their guidelines explicitly explained, you will not have any problems with this part.
 Plus, there are many tutorials and webinars made by your NA to help you with the technical part.